BjornKennethHolmstrom/CosmicSyncCore/docs/APP_IDEAS/COMMONS_NET/RELATIONSHIP_MODEL.md

 # Relationship Model: The Four-Layer Architecture

-> *How CosmicSyncCore, Project Janus, Global Governance Frameworks, and CommonsNet work together to create a complete societal operating system*
+> *How CivicBase, Project Janus, Global Governance Frameworks, and CommonsNet work together to create a complete societal operating system*

 ## Overview